New Studies Show the Testosterone “Controversy” is Non-Existent

 The answer is quite simple.

-Two new independent studies concluded that testosterone replacement therapy (TRT) might not cause the cardiovascular problems that it appeared to be in previous research.
+Two new independent studies concluded that Testosterone Replacement Therapy (TRT) might not cause the cardiovascular problems that it appeared to do in previous research.

 As LAPD Sergeant Joe Friday said in the television series Dragnet: “Just the facts, ma’am,” that is precisely how these two studies were conducted.